Curious about the history of the Old Idaho Penitentiary or planning a visit? Check here for the answers to the site’s most frequently asked questions.

 Raymond Snowden – October 18, 1957, 12:05 a.m., Gallows Room

 When the first female inmates arrived there were not adequate separate facilities.
-Before 1905, female inmates stayed in areas formally used as office space and common areas, officials strictly forbade interaction between genders.
-Finally, in 1905, female inmates moved into the Warden’s former residence after male inmates erected a stone wall around it.
-In 1920, construction was completed on the formal Women’s Ward dormitory.
+Before 1905, female inmates stayed in areas formally used as office space and common areas.
+Officials strictly forbid interaction between men and women.
+In 1905, female inmates moved into the Warden’s former residence after male inmates erected a stone wall around it.
+Workers completed construction on the formal Women’s Ward dormitory in 1920.
+Idaho used this facility until 1968 when female incarceration was temporarily moved out of the state.

 The prison closed after 101 years of operation.
-It was antiquated and archaic in every sense.
-Outdated water systems caused sickness and daily unsanitary conditions.
+By 1973, it was antiquated and outdated in every sense.
+The water systems caused sickness and created unsanitary conditions.
 Outdated and non-existent heating and cooling systems made Boise’s extreme weather conditions unbearable.
-As Idaho’s population grew so did its crime rate resulting in a prison population near, and sometimes exceeding, capacity most of the time.
-Boise also grew substantially and the capitol city nestled right up next to the once distant prison.
-In short, the rising prison population, growth of the state/city, and higher standards in corrections made the move completely necessary.
+As Idaho’s population grew, so did its crime rate, resulting in a prison population near (and often exceeding) capacity most of the time.
+Boise also grew rapidly, and it expanded until it was right next to the once distant prison.
+In short, the rising prison population, growth of the city and state, and higher standards in corrections made the move completely necessary.

-There are over 100 recorded deaths at the Old Idaho Penitentiary during its years of operation.
-Those include all ten executions, as well as death by various diseases, suicides, murder, and in escape attempts.
+There are around 129 recorded deaths at the Idaho State Penitentiary during its 101 years of operation.
+These include all ten executions, as well as death from various diseases, suicides, murder, and during escape attempts.

 This gated cemetery is located near the Idaho Botanical Gardens at the base of the Boise Foothills.
-You must obtain permission from the Idaho Botanical Gardens before entering the cemetery (IBG fees may apply).
+You must obtain permission from the Idaho Botanical Gardens before entering the cemetery (Idaho Botanical Garden admission fees apply).